kobaltkween/sciproblem1/README.md

 testProcessData.py - A unit tester for processData.py

-population.html - HTML5/D3.js display of 1900to2000.csv
+population.html - HTML5/D3.js display of 1900to2000.csv.
+The call to D3.js is remote, and requires internet access.